 Like many biologically important molecules, some tyrosine kinases require activation by other proteins before they begin to phosphorylate an amino acid.
 This subgroup of enzymes are called receptor tyrosine kinases, compounds which will not catalyze the phosphate group transfer inside of a cell until after being bound by a specialized molecule called a ligand.
 At this point, a chain reaction begins at the moment of phosphorylation, triggering a cascade of chemical messengers to reach the cell's nucleus.
 There, they cause the genes within the nucleus to make more or or less of a desired protein product, which is usually another enzyme.

 Malfunctioning receptor tyrosine kinases are linked to the development of some cancers.
 Mutation of the gene that encodes these proteins can make them over-active, constantly phosphorylating the tyrosine in a cell regardless of whether or not this is needed by the surrounding tissues.
-Normally, these kinases require a ligand to activate them, but the mutant forms function with any signals from other parts of the cell.
+Normally, these kinases require a ligand to activate them, but the mutant forms function without any signals from other parts of the cell.
 In some research programs, a tyrosine kinase inhibitor has been used to prevent the growth of cancers, bolstering the evidence supporting a connection between uncontrolled tyrosine phosphorylation and malignant cell growth.